Find local schools that offer CNA training in New York

-How Can I Find CNA Training Programs Near Me?
+How Can I Find CNA Training in New York Near Me?

 How Much Can You Make as a CNA in New York?

-How to Become a CNA in New York
+How Long Does CNA Training in New York Take?

 Can I Transfer My CNA License to New York?

-If you are a certified nursing assistant from another state and have just moved to New York you can apply to the Nursing Aide Registry in New York for what is called “reciprocity”.
-As long as you can provide verification that you completed a state approved CNA certification program, are currently certified in another state, and have worked as a CNA recently.
-You would not need to take the New York exam or training if you are granted reciprocity.
-CNA licenses usually need to be renewed every two years.
+If you are a certified nursing assistant from another state and have just moved to New York, you can apply to the New York Nursing Aide Registry for what is called “reciprocity.”
+First, you must verify that you completed a state-approved CNA training in New York.
+Additionally, you need to demonstrate that you are certified in another state and have worked as a CNA within the last year.

-How Much Does CNA Training Cost?
-How Long Does it Take?
+How Much Does CNA Training in New York Cost?

 ASA Institute of Business and Computer Technology Nurse Assistant Program – Brooklyn